 One of the most usual electric generator systems made use of at biogas facilities today, where anaerobic digestion systems are in operation, is a stationary internal combustion engine that has been changed to operate on biogas, and drive a generator.
 This creates single or 3 phase electric power and normal voltages of (400V).

-Image shows container units each of which contain a biogas engine – Photo by pembina.institute via Flickr
+Image shows container units each of which contains a biogas engine – Photo by pembina.institute via Flickr

 This is also known as “electricity production” with Combined Heat and Power (CHP) and involves the use of biogas from the anaerobic digestion (AD) process.